Last updated: 2025-08-04

 The Dimensions section displays the dimensions of the order, which is a summary of the dimensions of all the packages included in the order.
 Calculated values are displayed in grey text in italics.
 A value can also be entered manually.
 Manually entered values are displayed in normal black text.

 If the Dimensions section is not displayed or if it should be placed elsewhere in order reception, this can be set up.
-For more information, see Arranging the sections in order reception.
+For more information, see Organising the groups in Order reception.

-Fields for extra dimensions can also be added in the Dimensions section, see Adding fields and checkboxes in order reception.
+Fields for extra dimensions can also be added in the Dimensions section, see Fields and checkboxes in Order reception.

 Packages